The great northern adventure

 Day 15 - Khao Yai back to Pattaya (220kms)

-Pillion Riders are at 25% of cost of the tour based on shared accommodation
+Pillion Riders are at 25% of the cost of the tour based on shared accommodation

 Chiang Mai Motorcycle Tours Includes: